migdus/pyexam/README.md

 		... --ouf latex --latemp /path/to/latex/template
 Then you have to define the latex template.
 This template is a simple latex file with your information, page configuration, etc, but contains the following tags:

-* **:STUDENT_NAME:**: The location where you want the student name to be placed.
+* **:STUDENT_NAME:** The location where you want the student name to be placed.
-* **:STUDENT_CODE:**: The location where you want the student code to be placed.
+* **:STUDENT_CODE:** The location where you want the student code to be placed.
-* **:QUEST:**: The location where you want your question to be placed.
+* **:QUESTION:** The location where you want your question to be placed.
-* **:ANSW:**: The location where you want your answer to be placed.
+* **:ANSWER:** The location where you want your answer to be placed.
 The script will use this location to place all answers related to that question.

-You need to write only one tag per type.
+You need to write **only one tag** per type.
 For more, see *examples* directory for a working example.

 ### Question database

-The questions database file holds the question information.
-Use only one tag per line.
+The questions database file holds the question information. **Use only one tag per line**.
 Lines without tags are not taken into account: they are considered as comments.

 Each question contains the following tags:

-**:QUEST:**: Contains the question statement.
+* **:QUESTION:**: Contains the question statement.
 One per question.
-**:ANSWER:** An answer choice.
+* **:ANSWER:** An answer choice.
 A question can hold multiple answers.
-**:RIGHT_ANSW:**: The right answer for the question.
+* **:RIGHT_ANSWER:** The right answer for the question.
 A question can hold only one right answer.

 ####Example

-**:QUEST:** What's the capital of Huila?
+**:QUESTION:** What's the capital of Huila?

 **:ANSWER:** Bogotá